 Did you know that there is a Family Day at the Houston Symphony?
 Neither did I!
-We attended one of their performances when my husband Jonathan Ivy with The Woodlands Studio was asked to take some photos.
+We attended one of their performances when my husband Jonathan Ivy with San Antonio Photographer was asked to take some photos.
 We bought our 2 girls to be in photos and in general to check things out and fell in love.
 They host several concerts a year with kids in mind.
 Both of my kids, 3 and 5 years old, LOVED it!

 Tips and Tricks on Visiting the Houston Symphony for Families

 - The Petting Zoo – we walked into the Dr Seuss performance trying to find out what kind of animals they would have – WRONG – it is an instrument petting zoo.
 Kids get to interact with wind and string instruments and it is very cool but very opposite of seeing the Lorax and Mayzie.

 - They Have Performance Themes – we attended Green Eggs and Hamm by Dr Seuss and it was AMAZING!!!
 Coming soon is Hook'D from Pirates of the Caribbean, they have done the Grinch, Be Our Guest from Beauty and the Beast is coming, Harry Potter and so much more.
 See the Houston Symphony Family Night line up here.